Flora Springs Winery & Vineyard

 John Komes and Flora Springs Winery seem to have their place within the wine industry figured correctly.
 Flora Springs produces enough to meet needs and its wines continue to receive superior awards and raves from every sector.

-It is fitting that this Platinum Series selection originates from ageless Flora Springs, a winery that symbolizes the true heart and soul of Napa Valley.
+It is fitting that this Platinum Wine Club selection originates from ageless Flora Springs, a winery that symbolizes the true heart and soul of Napa Valley.
 John Komes and his family richly deserve all the praise and recognition, for they have worked hard for every bit of it.

 Map of the area